-A client of mine – a Chief Marketing Officer in global healthcare – posed a great question for me recently about LinkedIn skills.
+A Chief Marketing Officer in global healthcare posed a great question to me about the LinkedIn Skills profile section.

-He posted the new LinkedIn content I had written for him, and was aggressively leveraging all LinkedIn features:
+He posted his new LinkedIn content and was aggressively leveraging all LinkedIn features:

 “Quite a few people ‘endorsed’ me on LinkedIn, but they often endorsed me for skills I did not list.
 Is this detrimental to my SEO strategy with recruiters via LinkedIn?
 Should I delete the endorsements that are not in my top 3?
 Does it hurt to leave them?”